 Murray State College has authority to maintain order and to discipline students for causing disorder and/or disrupting the College's educational environment.
-The Director of Resident Life is responsible for student non-academic discipline and the Faculty is responsible for academic discipline.
+The Director of Student Affairs is responsible for student non-academic discipline and the Faculty is responsible for academic discipline.
 Municipal, State and Federal statutes also govern student behavior.
+See the student handbook for additional information.